We encourage our community and our guests to tread lightly and go slow on the NSW Central Coast.

 The Central Coast offers superb natural beauty alongside a great sense of freedom, space and connection to the land.

 From the beaches, waterways, ridges, estuaries, lakes and valley floors, to our parks, forests, reserves and natural bushland – locals and guests are all shaped by our unique natural environment.

 Through responsible stewardship of our natural areas we're committed to leaving a positive legacy for future generations.
 We encourage the Central Coast community to contribute by minimising resource use (energy, water and waste), and treating natural spaces respectfully.

 Creating a vibrant, liveable and sustainable future for the Central Coast is our key priority.
 Implementing sustainable practices requires a holistic, place-based approach to land use planning.
 Reducing impacts (pollution, loss of biodiversity) will ensure our built environment is sustainable and responsive to the health of residents.

 The Central Coast supports the United Nations 2030 agenda for sustainable development - we've aligned our corporate and community values with the 17 UN Sustainable Development Goals.
 We recognise the need to take action on the climate crisis and will continue to build sustainability measures into future planning processes as standard.

-Working in partnership with Ecotourism Australia & WWF-Australia since 2020, we announced for World Environment Day 2022 that the Central Coast is one of Australia's four certified ECO Destinations.
-We were also selected in the international Green Destinations Top 100 List in 2021 for our Sustainability Story.
+Working in partnership with Ecotourism Australia & WWF-Australia since 2020, we announced for World Environment Day 2022 that the Central Coast is one of Australia's 7 certified ECO Destinations.
+We were also selected in the international Green Destinations Top 100 List in 2021 and 2022 for our Sustainability Story.